top of page

 What type of audio book will help children sleep?

 The type of audio book that will help children sleep best will depend on the child's individual preferences and interests.
-However, in general, a calming and soothing story or a book that has a peaceful and slow-paced narration would be more likely to help a child fall asleep.
+However, in general, a calming and soothing story or a book that has a peaceful and slow-paced delivery would be more likely to help a child fall asleep.

 Are sounds of nature good for getting children to sleep?